IconoclastLabs/MotionTemplate/README.md

 ## Copyright License ##

 The graphical assets are not permitted for redistribution.
-We bought the license to use them here, and their extraction is not permitted under our purchase license.
+We bought the license to use them here, and their extraction or reuse is not permitted under our purchase license.

 The code is completely open under MIT License.